 The coronavirus disease 2019 (COVID-19) pandemic is scary for all people, but for those with asthma there is great fear that they will have a worse outcome or be more likely to get SARS-CoV-2 (the virus that causes COVID-19).
 It is important to know that currently there is no evidence of increased infection rates in those with asthma.
 And although the Centers for Disease Control and Prevention states that patients with moderate-severe asthma could be at greater risk for more severe disease, there are no published data to support this determination at this time.
-However, it is important to remember we are dealing with an evolving pandemic and new information could change the situation in the future.
+There has been one report suggesting that asthma may increase the risk of hospitalization from COVID-19 in 18-49 year old adults; however, this is based on a small number of patients.1 And in the opposite direction are data from New York where asthma was under-represented (so protective) in those who died from COVID-19.2 It is important to remember we are dealing with an evolving pandemic and new information could change the situation in the future.

 There have been several reports that steroids are contraindicated in COVID-19 disease, so many are wondering what should people with asthma do if their controller medication is a steroid (inhaled or oral).
 The short answer is continue taking your controller medications and do not stop them.
 The data suggesting that steroids might increase the shedding of SARS-CoV-2 comes from treating hospitalized patients with systemic steroids just for the viral illness.
 The use of steroids for treating other diseases (like asthma) was not studied.
 However, people with asthma are placed on controller medications to keep their asthma under control.
 In the current pandemic, the best thing a person with asthma can do (with respect to asthma) is to get and keep their asthma under control.
 Stopping a controller medication will put the person at risk for developing an asthma exacerbation—especially as we enter spring allergy season.
 In the current pandemic, treatment of an exacerbation will likely require going to the emergency department or urgent care, where the individual has a much higher risk of being exposed to someone with COVID-19.
 So, in a way, by continuing to keep asthma under control, the person with asthma is actually reducing their chance of exposure to COVID-19.